-PCB Layout Tips for Hall Effect Applications Keep Your Designs Positive
+PCB Layout Tips for Hall Sensor PCBs and Other Hall Effect Applications

 To me, one of the coolest things about kids is how much they can be amazed by science and other phenomena that, as an adult, you’ve just grown to accept.
 I gave a five-year old homemade magnetic slime for his birthday one year; consisting of iron oxide powder, Elmer’s glue, and liquid starch, the prospect of a black gooey mess delighted everyone except for the boy’s mother.

 No one could dispute the fun involved with mixing the stuff or the delight in holding up blackened fingers.
 Everyone was surprised when the slime actually followed along with a neodymium magnet.
 You can certainly feel everybody’s imagination getting rekindled with the magic of magnetic slime.

 In my experiences, I encounter a similar form of magnetism in understanding how to best use magnetic forces within my circuit board designs.
 Having an understanding of Hall Effect applications will be able to keep your designs triggering your imaginative side.
 Revisiting the Hall effect may even rekindle your memories of magnetic toys.

 A transverse magnetic field applied to a current-carrying conductor induces an electric field.
 The resulting difference in potential produces a very small voltage called the Hall voltage that depends on the material, the current, and the magnetic field.

 - Basic Hall sensors detect the presence of a magnetic field.
 Variations of the basic model work as switches, latches, and sensors.